makeabilitylab/physcomp/electronics/ohms-law.md

 {:toc}
 ---

 In this lesson, we will learn about **Ohm's Law**, one of the most important empirical laws in electrical circuits that describes how *current*, *voltage*, and *resistance* relate together.
 While Ohm's Law is incredibly useful in analyzing and understanding how circuits work, like many "laws", it is not always obeyed (particularly for what are called "non-ohmic" devices like LEDs or other diodes).
+But we'll get to that.

+For now, on to Georg Ohm's Law!

 ## Ohm's Law

-In 1827, after years of experimentation, German physicist Georg Simon Ohm published the "[Galvanic Circuit Investigated Mathematically](https://en.wikipedia.org/wiki/Ohm%27s_law#History)", which became the foundation for Ohm's Law.
+In 1827, after years of experimentation, German physicist Georg Simon Ohm published the "[*Galvanic Circuit Investigated Mathematically*](https://en.wikipedia.org/wiki/Ohm%27s_law#History)", which became the foundation for Ohm's Law.
 Ohm's Law states that the current ($$I$$ in amperes) in a conductor is directly proportional to the applied voltage ($$V$$ in volts) *vs.* the conductor's resistance ($$R$$ in ohms):

 $$I = \frac{V}{R}$$